Best Angkor Temples to Visit with Kids

 Our favorite is biking around Siem Reap and Angkor.
 Lots of large hotels, but also guesthouses and AirBnB’s offer bikes for you to use during your stay.
 With our own bikes we had the freedom of leaving and going whenever we wanted.

-After providing you with all this general info about the temples of Angkor, it’s time to talk about the amazing things to see in Angkor.
+After providing you with all this general info about the temples of Angkor, it’s time to talk about the amazing things to see in Angkor with kids.

 First stop is the place everyone’s seen on photos or tv: Angkor Wat.
 Forget what it looks like in a magazine or a documentary, the real thing is much more impressive.
 The architecture is stunning and the details amazing.
 Unbelievable that people made this all these years ago without all the tools we have today.
 It’s also huge.
 Angkor Wat is the largest religious monument in the world.